Is Budapest Worth Visiting? 15 Reasons to Visit!

 5. Chill on Margaret Island

 Margaret Island is a popular spot for locals to relax in the park or to go for a run.
-There is also a water fountain once you enter the island and they hold a light show there once an hour.
+There is actually a lot to do on the island, and it is easy to spend at least half a day here.

 6. See a Hungarian Folk Dance Show